singam123/eks/preinstallations.md

 ### Step-01-03: Configure AWS Command Line using Security Credentials
 - Go to AWS Management Console --> Services --> IAM
-- Select the IAM User: kalyan
+- Select the IAM User: username
 - **Important Note:** Use only IAM user to generate **Security Credentials**.
 Never ever use Root User.
 (Highly not recommended)
 - Click on **Security credentials** tab
 - Click on **Create access key**